mciach/masserstein/README.md

 # Acknowledgements

-We thank Youzhong Liou for porting the code to Python 3.
+We thank Youzhong Liu for porting the code to Python 3.